marvey11/ssh-agent-tools/README.md

 # Known Limitations

 If adding an identity requires a passphrase, then the way the identities are added at the moment might actually not work as expected (or at all).

+Also, this script has so far only been tested and used on a Windows system in the scope of Git Bash.
+Running it only Linux may have unexpected consequences.